SnowKatie/TruthyPages/docs/commands.md

 ---
 !!! info "/help"
     This command will supply you with the latest Documentation link and a link to our Privacy Policy.

 ---
+!!! info "/mail"

+    > ``reason`` is a **required** parameter and should show your intent for messaging the support team.

+    > ``message`` is a **required** parameter and should include your whole message.

+    This command supplies you with a way to directly contact the support team without joining our support Discord directly.

+---
 !!! failure "~~/nsfw~~ ~~``toggle``~~ *Removed*"